theVolary/feather/README.md

 		- $: `npm install daemon`
   - Symlink Requirements (this section is also subject to change)
     - in order to break out of Connect.static's security model, we currently have a symlink requirement for each app (/blog and /test are examples of apps)
-    - the symlink must point to the /jojojs/lib directory and must be named 'jojolib'
+    - the symlink must point to the /feather/lib directory and must be named 'featherlib'
       - $: `cd blog`
-      - $: `ln -s ../lib jojolib`
+      - $: `ln -s ../lib featherlib`
       - $: `cd ../test`
-      - $: `ln -s ../lib jojolib`
+      - $: `ln -s ../lib featherlib`
 - Data
   - 3/15/2011: as of today, the blog app now requires CouchDB.
       - install couch via the instructions for your OS ([http://wiki.apache.org/couchdb/Installation](http://wiki.apache.org/couchdb/Installation))